kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/dictionary-data-structure.md

 Dictionary < TKey,TValue >
 Dictionary - you specify the data-type of the key: Tkey, and value: TValue.

-Dictionaries provide a data-structure for storing data that has 2 associated parts, which is very useful for data associated with games, such as inventory systems, character choice systems, weapon systems, etc.

 Unity does not show Dictionary elements in the inspector.